JenniferZhan0415/filmTO/filmTO_proposal.md

 ## Roadmap

 Scope your project as a sprint.
-Break down the tasks that will need to be completed and map out timeframes for implementation.
+Break down the tasks that will need to be completed and map out time frames for implementation.
 Think about what you can reasonably complete before the due date.
 The more detail you provide, the easier it will be to build.

 sprint-1: responsive page design, at least three sections/pages
 sprint-2: add clickable functions & API data